tomwerner5/tsdst/docs/source/api.rst

 ~~~~~~~~~~~~~~~~~~~~

 These common likelihood functions are presented in two formats, one that is the
-simple likelihood definition (useable for any data), and one that assumes your
+simple likelihood definition (usable for any data), and one that assumes your
 data is part of a GLM or similar model.

 .. autosummary::